-The Board did not issue any advisory opinions in the lobbying program in fiscal year 2019.
+In fiscal year 2021 the Board did not issue any advisory opinions related to the lobbying program.

 Lobbyist Disbursement Reports

 The Board has developed a web-based reporting system for lobbyists.
 Use of the system is voluntary, but as shown below it is used by most lobbyists as the reporting method of choice.
 Lobbyist disbursement reports are available for review on the Board website.